Tracer1337/DynaSys/docs/Functionality.md

 ### Effect
 * Represented by an arrow
-* Connects two objects
-* An effect-arrow from A to B means "A effects B"
+* Adds the first object as an input to the second
 * Properties
     * Object A
     * Object B